Help & Artwork

 Added 3mm Bleed ?

 When sending files to print we require your artwork to include 3mm bleed on each edge of the document.
 Bleed refers to the extension of any blocks of graphics or colour that you want to run right up to the edge of the cut sheet.
-Without a bleed you can sometimes end up with awhite border around your artwork, where you haven't carried your design far enough into the bleed area.
-You can download a template on the right which shows our print sizes with the bleed added.
+If the artwork doesn't have bleed the result will potentially mean a white border once printed and cut.
+You can download a template of the product you have selected which shows our print sizes with the bleed added.
+Should you not be able to locate this, we will be happy to send it to you.

 The No1 cause for delays in printing can be attributed to files being sent without bleed.